Application Process and Considerations

 Are there single occupancy rooms available?

-No, the Residence Hall only offers double and triple occupancy rooms.
+Yes, the Residence Hall offers single, double and triple occupancy rooms.

 Besides the 1760 Third Avenue location, are there other residence hall locations for Baruch College?